zixuan75/reactjs-calculator/README.md

 # reactjs-calculator
 A calculator that I made in React.
+Has numbers, mod, and even Infinity!